epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 **Steps:**

-- Open the file `03-practical-activity-1.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+1. Open the file `03-practical-activity-1.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-- Paste the URL links as a string to read input data.
+2. Paste the URL links as a string to read the linelist and contacts input data for your room.
-- Create a *directed* contact network using the linelist and contacts data inputs.
-Paste a screenshot of the network in the report.
-- Calculate the *out-degree* for each node (infector case) in the contact network, using *all* the cases observed in the linelist.
-Paste the output histogram in the report.
-- Use the vector with the number of secondary cases per infector case to fit a Negative Binomial distribution using {fitdistrplus}.
-Paste the output parameters in the report.
+3. Build the directed contact network, calculate out-degree per case, and fit a Negative Binomial distribution to the secondary case counts.
-- Use {superspreading} to calculate the probability (proportion) of new cases originating from a cluster of a given size (cluster size), using as input the offspring distribution parameters: the reproduction number and dispersion.
-Paste the output result in the report.
+4. Paste screenshots of your network, histogram, fitted parameters, and cluster probability, then answer the questions below.

 **Questions:**

-Within your room, Write your answers to these questions:

-- From descriptive and estimation steps:
 - Does the estimated dispersion parameter correlate with the contact network and histogram of secondary cases?
-- On decision making:
 - What is the probability of new cases originating from a cluster of at least 10 cases?
 - Would you recommend a backward contact tracing strategy?
-- Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences do you identify from other room outputs? (if available)
-  - Which room has more infections related to fewer clusters in the contact network?
-  - What room has the most skewed histogram of secondary cases?
-  - Is there a relationship between contact network clusters, histogram of secondary cases, and dispersion parameter estimates?
+- Does your dispersion parameter suggest a high or low risk of superspreading?
+Is this epidemic more likely to explode or be controlled?

+Discuss your answers within your group before sharing with the wider room.

 ### Inputs